alessandrocandolini/scalafix-toy-examples/README.md

 Toy playground project to experiment with [scalafix](https://scalacenter.github.io/scalafix/)'s APIs, adapting few examples found in online tutorials and talks.

-All examples are handled by summing different `Patches` within the same rule, because this is just toy project.
-In a more production-grade setting, they would be different rules of course, or at least we would need to be extra careful to avoid conflicts.
+This rule applies many changes.
+The changes are modular and implemented in different methods, but the final rule sums all these changes and tests will test several changes.
+This is not good practise obviously, but this is just a playground to try different things.
+In a more production-grade setting, the different changes would be different rules, or at least extra care would be needed to be sure to avoid conflicts.

-Examples include:
+Changes applied include:
 * replace literals, eg the `Lit.Int` with value `42` becomes `43` using `Patch.replaceTree` (warm up exercise to experiment with the literal types)
 * replace `cats.data.Coproduct` (cats < 1.0) to `cats.data.EitherK` using `renameSymbol`
 * make all the case classes final by default, using `Patch.addLeft`